 Who is responsible for health and medical needs within school?

-Louise Spencer, Assistant Headteacher, is responsible for overseeing the care of children with health and medical needs in counjunction with Mary Hoang.
-We have a school nurse from the Tower Hamlets School Nursing Service is the School Nurse allocated to Globe for the duration of this academic year and is able to meet with parents to draw up or review health care plans, give general healthcare advice and carry out healthcare checks for specific children at the request of parents/carers or other medical professionals.
+Liz Miranda Assistant Headteacher, is responsible for overseeing the care of children with health and medical needs in counjunction with Mary Hoang.
+We have a school nurse from the Tower Hamlets School Nursing Service allocated to Globe for the duration of this academic year and she is able to meet with parents to draw up or review health care plans, give general healthcare advice and carry out healthcare checks for specific children at the request of parents/carers or other medical professionals.